Looking for a financial adviser?

 - A form of borrowing was determined to be allowable in super – is this an opportunity for the couple to gear up their super?
 Is this appropriate for them?

-- Tax free pension for retirees over age 60 – does this change the retirement income goals?
+- Pension became tax-free for retirees over age 60 – does this change the retirement income goals?

 - Changes to the income and assets tests for the age pension – does this mean less retirement income for the couple?